“I just can’t turn off.” “My heart rate was through the roof.”

-Well, according to Harvard Medical School, focusing on increasing your REM sleep can be a great place to start on your journey to better mental health.
+The good news?
+Focusing on increasing your REM sleep can be a great place to start on your journey to better mental health.

-Although scientists are still trying to tease apart all the mechanisms, they’ve discovered that sleep disruption — which affects levels of neurotransmitters and stress hormones, among other things — wreaks havoc in the brain, impairing thinking and emotional regulation.”
+Although scientists are still trying to tease apart all the mechanisms, they’ve discovered that sleep disruption—which affects levels of neurotransmitters and stress hormones, among other things—wreaks havoc in the brain, impairing thinking and emotional regulation.

 Sleep more soundly and feel more refreshed with Oura